Clinical-Genomics/meatballs/docs/main-courses/Currys/dalrecipe.md

 4. Then add green chilli, curry leaves, chilli powder and salt.
 Cook it for 3-5 mins

-5. Transfer the cooked Toor dal to the curry base
+5. Transfer the cooked Toor dal to the curry base.
+(Adjust the consistency of water at this step).

 6. Finally garnish it corriander and serve with hot rice or bread.